ramank775/SafetyAppDiscussion/README.md

-To contribute you can raise at the issue as we can in an initial stage if need any help that you can do
+To contribute, you can raise the issue as we can in an initial stage if need any help that you can do